-Sometimes what you get from sleeping outdoors is a lot of mosquito bites, a really sore back or a curious rustling in the woods that may or may not be a bear snooping around your camp.
+Sometimes what you get from sleeping outdoors is a lot of mosquito bites, a really sore back, or a curious rustling in the woods that may or may not be a bear snooping around your camp.

 The truth is campers—especially newbies—experience a lot of bumps along the way, particularly when it’s time to sleep.
 It’s understandable; not all people are used to snoozing outdoors, but there’s always a workaround for that.

-Picking A Bad Location
+Picking a Bad Location

-Choosing a location is almost a no-brainer when you’re in a place with designated campsites—these offer small conveniences like firepits and toilets and sometimes all you gotta do is pick a spot away from other campers, preferably the one with the best view.
+Choosing a location is almost a no-brainer when you’re in a place with designated campsites—these offer small conveniences like firepits and toilets, and sometimes all you gotta do is pick a spot away from other campers, preferably the one with the best view.

-When In The Backcountry
+When in the Backcountry

 You generally want to pick a nice, even spot where you can pitch your tent or build a shelter.
-For a more comfy night, a spot with natural insulation like grass is way better than sleeping on rocky, bumpy ground— however, be sure to look around to ensure the area is safe from venomous snakes and other unhospitable wildlife prior to setting up camp.
+For a more comfy night sleeping outdoors, a spot with natural insulation like grass is way better than sleeping on rocky, bumpy ground.
+However, look around to ensure the area is safe from venomous snakes and other unhospitable wildlife prior to setting up camp.